-This page describes how I set up a pipeline to turn an Obsidian Vault into a static site on Netlify, using Quartz, Docker and GitHub Actions.
-Quartz is impressive (artful design, still a bit Don’t step off the happy path, but under active development).
+This page describes how I set up a pipeline to turn an Obsidian Vault into static HTML and publish it on Netlify, using Quartz and GitHub Actions.

 My approach has the following advantages over the official instructions: